 My fascination for the MOOC phenomenon started in 2011, when Coursera announced the first Human-Computer Interaction course by Standford, for free.
 At that moment, I had a feeling that the next education revolution was just about to start.
 This interest led me to University of Illinois at Urbana-Champaign, one of the world-class that partnered with Coursera in July 2012, to offer free online courses on this platform.

 Adam Kehoe – Data scientist and doctoral student ( Website )

-I am a doctoral student at the Graduate School of Library & Information Science (GSLIS) at the University of Illinois at Urbana Champaign (UIUC).
-My research focuses on data science applications in educational technology.
-Besides, I am one of the researchers in the project “UX and engagement in MOOCs”.
+I was a doctoral student at the Graduate School of Library & Information Science (GSLIS) at the University of Illinois at Urbana Champaign (UIUC).
+My research focused on data science applications in educational technology and I was one of the researchers in the project “UX and engagement in MOOCs”.